syncfusion-content/js-api-docs/api/js/ejDiagram.md

 ### removeNodeToLayer(layerName, nodes)
 {:#methods:removeNodeToLayer}

-Remove the collection of nodes from the .
+Remove the collection of nodes from the specific layer.

 <table class="params">
 	<thead>